 “The FTT quota shall be updated annually as of January 1, 2020, taking as reference the greater between the annual devaluation of the official exchange rate of Cordoba with respect to the United States Dollar and the annual Inflation rate of the Consumer Price Index (CPI) published by the Central Bank of Nicaragua (BCN), observed in the last twelve months available.

 The update of the FTT fee shall be calculated and published by the Ministry of Finance and Public Credit, by means of a ministerial agreement, during the first twenty days of December of the year prior to its entry into force”.

-In order to know the details of the new rates of the Stamp Tax applicable to the different legal acts contemplated in the current legislation, as well as the new denominations of these, the update table contained in the following hyperlink of the General Directorate of Revenues may be observed: Ministerial Agreement No. 011-2021.
-Updating of the Stamp Tax Rate (ITF).
+In order to know the details of the new rates of the Stamp Tax applicable to the different legal acts contemplated in the current legislation, as well as the new denominations of these, you may observe the update table contained in Agreement No. 020 – 2022, which you may find attached.